Scullyy/scully_emotemenu/README.md

 # Emote Binds

 To use emote binds you need to have the `EnableEmoteBinds` option enabled in the config.lua, this will allow your players to bind emotes by opening the keybinds sub menu.
 Each option within the sub menu is binded to a key within `Esc > settings > keybinds > fivem` that your players can change to their own preferred keys to play emotes.

+# Prop Extractor

+We've addressed concerns about anticheat scripts causing unintended bans or kicks by introducing a prop extractor config option.
+This automates the creation of a `prop_dump.lua` file in the resource folder, making it easier for server owners to manage props and mitigate false positives in the anticheat system.
+This enhancement aims to create a more secure and fair gaming environment for community members.

 # Additional Animation Options